Crispy Wild Mushroom Stuffing (in a Cast Iron Skillet!)

 • 3 large eggs, whisked

-• kosher salt & ground black pepper, to seasonVegetarian Stuffing: Crispy Cast Iron Skillet Wild Mushroom Stuffing ingredients arranged on a creamy white textured surface: loaf bread, vegetable stock, dried porcini mushrooms, bay leaf, unsalted butter, mushrooms, yellow onion, celery, garlic, fresh herbs, grated asiago, grated parmesan, and eggs.
+• kosher salt and ground black pepper, to seasonVegetarian Stuffing: Crispy Cast Iron Skillet Wild Mushroom Stuffing ingredients arranged on a creamy white textured surface: loaf bread, vegetable stock, dried porcini mushrooms, bay leaf, unsalted butter, mushrooms, yellow onion, celery, garlic, fresh herbs, grated asiago, grated parmesan, and eggs.

 Instructions

 1. Prepare bread cubes.
 First, you’ll prepare the bread cubes.
 There are a couple different approaches you can take in preparing the bread cubes, each of them work well.
 Take your pick from the bullet list below.
-Once the bread cubes are prepared (time varies based on option chosen) transfer them to a large mixing bowl & proceed with the following steps assemble & bake your mushroom stuffing.
+Once the bread cubes are prepared (time varies based on option chosen) transfer them to a large mixing bowl and proceed with the following steps assemble and bake your mushroom stuffing.

-• Option #1: Make-ahead bread cubes at room temperature: 2-3 days before you plan to make & serve your mushroom stuffing, slice or tear the bread into 1/2-inch cubes.
+• Option #1: Make-ahead bread cubes at room temperature: 2-3 days before you plan to make and serve your mushroom stuffing, slice or tear the bread into 1/2-inch cubes.
 Set the cubes on a baking sheet, spreading them out in an even layer.
 Set aside, uncovered, for 2-3 days or until the bread is dried out.
 (Tip: Provided I’m not planning on baking anything, I like to set the baking sheet of bread cubes in the oven to keep it out of the way.)
 Once dried, transfer to an airtight bag & set aside until you’d like to prepare your mushroom stuffing.

 • Option #2: Day of bread cubes in the oven: Preheat the oven to 350 degrees F. Slice or tear the bread into 1/2-inch cubes.
 Set the cubes on a baking sheet, spreading them out in an even layer.
 Transfer to the oven to toast until dried out, 10-15 minutes.
 Set aside to cool before mixing the bread cubes in the stuffing.